 Housing costs in Carmichael are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Also of interest is that Carmichael has more people living here who work in computers and math than 95% of the places in the US.

-Carmichael is a very ethnically-diverse town.
+Carmichael is an extremely ethnically-diverse town.
 The people who call Carmichael home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Carmichael residents report their race to be White, followed by Black or African-American.
+The greatest number of Carmichael residents report their race to be White, followed by Asian.
 Carmichael also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.16% of the town’s residents.
-Important ancestries of people in Carmichael include German, Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 16.19% of the town’s residents.
+Important ancestries of people in Carmichael include German, English, Irish, Italian, and European.

 The most common language spoken in Carmichael is English.
 Other important languages spoken here include Spanish and Slavic languages.